Home

 The bank loan is non-dilutive

-Non-dilution means that the entrepreneur does not give up part of his company's ownership to obtain financing.
+Non-dilution means that the business owner does not give up part of the ownership of their business in order to obtain financing.

 Fundraising, for example, is a dilutive method of financing.
 Indeed, it makes the entrepreneur lose control over his activities and forces him to make compromises with investors.